cfaife/random-numbers/README.md

-# Random Number's Generator API
+# Vodacom Random Number's Generator API

-The  engine of  random numbers  generation is supported by Java Concurrency API.
+The system was developed using `Java Concurrency API` and `Jakarta EE 8` such as `JAX-RS`, `EJB` and `CDI` technologies.

+#Preparing the application server
-Download   a wildfly  application server at: `https://wildfly.org/downloads/` unzip  and install  in your preferred folder, for example `/opt/`  folder run the script at JBOSS_HOME/bin/add-user.sh in order to create a user
+Download   a wildfly-19  application server at: `https://wildfly.org/downloads/`unzip  and install  in your preferred folder, for example `/opt/`  folder run the script at JBOSS_HOME/bin/add-user.sh in order to create a user
 	the user should be

 		username: vodauser
 		password: vodacom1

 #  Building the code using maven
 Type the below command:

 		mvn clean install